GojiBran/SuperStumbleBot/README.md

 - **`.egg`**: Rickrolls with lyrics.
 - **`.me`**: Sends a message in the format `[nickname] [message]`.
 - **`.my`**: Sends a message in the format `[nickname]'s [message]`.
+- **`.note [text]`**: Adds a note to shared storage.
+- **`.notes`**: Displays all stored notes.
+- **`.clearNotes`**: Clears all notes.

 ---

 ### **Technical Details**
 - **WebSocket Override**: Intercepts and manipulates WebSocket messages.
-- **LocalStorage**: Stores user nicknames and GojiBux values.
+- **LocalStorage**: Stores user nicknames, GojiBux values, and universal notes.
 - **Regular Expressions**: Used for command parsing and triggering responses.
 - **Asynchronous Delays**: `setTimeout` for dynamic, delayed messages.

 ---

 ### **Summary**
 SuperStumbleBot is a feature-rich, humorous enhancement for StumbleChat, adding custom commands, media playback, and interactive responses.
 It’s well-organized, leveraging WebSocket manipulation, LocalStorage, and regex for a seamless and entertaining chat experience.
-The bot now includes personalized commands, welcome messages, and nickname management, making it even more engaging and user-friendly.
+The bot now includes personalized commands, welcome messages, nickname management, and a universal notes system, making it even more engaging and user-friendly.